History of Psychology Lectures

 My lectures come from two sources: first, much of the material came from John Greenwood's A Conceptual History of Psychology (Amazon link).
 While, in my opinion, this is more of a graduate-level book, I think he does a really good job of tracing the history of science before the formal development of psychology.
 Second, I received several lectures from Andrew Tungate, who was a graduate student in my department who taught the class before me.

-Finally, please excuse typos, bad jokes, etc. I taught this class in my final semester of graduate school, where I was trying to finish my dissertation, figure out my job situation, and plan my move to my new position.
-Given the complexity of the material, and the fact that I am not an expert on the history of psychology (although, I wish I were), there is a high likelihood that I did not write something clearly, told a joke that wasn't funny, included a video that did not relate as well to the material as it could, etc. If you notice any typos/unclear wording, inconsistencies between lectures, Youtube link that is no longer valid, or just plain wrong information, please let me know, and I will update the lectures accordingly.
+Finally, please excuse typos, bad jokes, etc. Given the complexity of the material, and the fact that I am not an expert on the history of psychology (although, I wish I were), there is a high likelihood that I did not write something clearly, told a joke that wasn't funny, included a video that did not relate as well to the material as it could, etc. If you notice any typos/unclear wording, inconsistencies between lectures, Youtube link that is no longer valid, or just plain wrong information, please let me know, and I will update the lectures accordingly.
 I want these to be the best lectures that they can be!

 Here are the lectures: